Wirecloud/wirecloud/docs/development/platform/themes.md

 ## Available SCSS files

-- `_variables.scss`: File defining the values of the constants used in the other SCSS files.
+- `_variables.scss`: File defining the values of the variables used in the other SCSS files.
 - `modals/base.scss`: contains the style used on all the modals used by WireCloud.